A more accurate measurement of the $^{28}$Si lattice parameter: Analysis of the error budget

 Geometric aberrations contribute to the phase of the x-ray fringes by less than $0.01\dd$ per 1 $\mu$m changes of the analyser thickness or focusing.\cite{Mana:1997a,Mana:1997b} The root-mean-square roughness of the analyser surfaces is less than 1 $\mu$m, with its main components in the neighbour of the 0.1 mm wavelength.
 The effect of the surface roughness -- included the large local variations of the angle with respect to the diffracting planes -- and of local surface strain, if any, were washed out by the survey averaging.

-The linear gradient of the mean analyser thickness over the 48 mm measurement distance is less than 10 $\mu$m and contribute by less than $0.4 \times 10^{-9}$ to the $\dd$ measurement.
+The linear gradient of the mean analyser thickness over the 46 mm measurement distance is less than 10 $\mu$m and contributes by less than $0.4 \times 10^{-9}$ to the $\dd$ measurement.
 This error is nullified by repeating the measurement after a 180$^\circ$ rotation of the analyser and by averaging the results.
 If the crystal displacement does not lie in the mean surface of the analyser, the interferometer defocuses.
-The out-of-plane angle is less than 2 $\mu$m/cm, to which a zero-mean uniform error having 0.23 nm/m standard deviation will correspond.
+The out-of-plane angle is less than 2 $\mu$m/cm which corresponds to a zero-mean uniform error having 0.23 nm/m standard deviation.

 A stress exists in the crystal surfaces even if the bulk material is stress-free.
 This problem was investigated by Quagliotti {\it et. at}\cite{Quagliotti:2013} by using an elastic-film model to provide a surface load in a finite element analysis.
 The study showed that, if the tensile stress is 1 N/m, the measured lattice spacing is $6\times 10^{-9}\dd$ smaller than the value in an unstrained crystal.
 Literature values of the (001) surface-stress obtained from {\it ab initio} and molecular dynamics calculations are given by Quagliotti {\it et. at};\cite{Quagliotti:2013} the stress of the (110) surface is expected to be 60\% smaller.
-Owing to the value and sign scatters of the literature data, we do not propose a correction and associate to a null stress an uncertainty of 0.1 N/m.
+Owing to the value and sign scatters of the literature data, we do not propose a correction and associate with a null stress an uncertainty of 0.1 N/m.
 Therefore, the relevant contribution to the lattice constant uncertainty is $0.6\times 10^{-9} \dd$.
 Further experimental investigations and atomistic calculations are under way to confirm that surface stress effects are irrelevant or to quantify and correct for them.\cite{Melis:2014}